 Our association with animals is perhaps as old as the human civilization.
-Facilities for treatment of animals existed in an organized way even as early as the time of Chandragupt Mauriya and Ashoka (2-300 BC) After establishment of few schools for training of what we call today as paravets, a regular veterinary college came up at Lahore (now in Pakistan) in the year 1882 and was followed by colleges at Bombay 1886 and Madras in 1903.
+Facilities for treatment of animals existed in an organized way even as early as the time of Mahabharata, Chandragupt Maurya and Ashoka (268-232 BC) After establishment of few schools for training of what we call today as paravets, a regular veterinary college came up at Lahore (undivided India) in the year 1882 and was followed by colleges at Bombay in 1886 and Madras in 1903.
 Veterinary education has come a long way since then.
-Today we have a number of colleges imparting highly specialized and professional training and expertise in veterinary sciences, related disciplines and animal husbandry vocation.
-Veterinary education has become a multidimensional training: with pure treatment of diseases on one end of the spectrum and biotechnology and economics of live stock industry on the other end with ecology, environment and zoonosis somewhere in between.
+Today we have a number of colleges imparting highly specialized and professional training and expertise in veterinary science, related disciplines and animal husbandry vocation.
+Veterinary education has become a multidimensional training with pure treatment of diseases on one end of the spectrum and biotechnology and economics of live- stock industry on the other end with ecology, environment and zoonosis somewhere in between.
 Today’s veterinarian has to be fully equipped in all areas of our involvement with animals.
 This calls for a robust and dynamic educational system, regulatory safeguards on standards and quality of education imparted and also development of professional and employability skills in the veterinary pass outs.

-After having been associated with few praiseworthy institutions imparting veterinary education, I feel privileged to return to veterinaryteaching and academics by becoming a part of the young and competent faculty of MJF College of veterinary sciences.
+After having been associated with prestigious institution and having wide experience of teaching, research and extension, I feel privileged to return to veterinary teaching and academics by becoming a part of the young and competent faculty of MJF College of Veterinary & Animal Sciences.

 I extend my best wishes to this institution, and all individuals and organizations associated with it.